-Pursuant to Article 1484 of the CCP, an award is res judicata "as soon as it is made" with regards to the claims it settles.
+Pursuant to Article 1484 of the CCP, res judicata takes effect "as soon as it is made" with regards to the claims it settles.
 Therefore, a national court may not re-hear the claims adjudicated in the award unless, in domestic arbitration, the parties have agreed that the award may be appealed (Article 1489).
+A recent case confirmed that the totality of the circumstances of the case is applicable in arbitration, meaning that if the two procedures in question concern the same issue or cause, then the second dispute would be barred due to res judicata (Cass., 1ère civ., 12 April 2012).